lbvf50mobile/dashing-tutorial/README.md

 - `$ gem install bundler`
 - `sudo gem install bundler`
 - **Issue**: run server `smasing start &` on RPI, close terminal, and `sudo netstat -plunt` dose not reflect this server. server stops.

+## Digitalocean droplet

+Installing Smashing on digital ocean droplet.

+### Create new SSH keypair.
+And my first step is to create fast logging to the droplet without passprase so I be able by one keypress `d` log into this system.
+It's requires several steps.
+- Logging using already existes keys.
+  - `$ ssh -i ~/.ssh/keys root@xxx.xxx.xxx.xx`
+  - `$ tails -10 ~/.bashrc`
+  - `$ echo 'alias d="ssh -i ~/.ssh/keys root@xxx.xxx.xxx.xx"' >> ~/.bashrc`
+- Create scripts and aliases for backup/resotre `authorised_keys`
+- Generate new SSH keys pari without passfrase. and put it into the `autorised_keys`
+- Test
+- Create alias in my local machine on `d` key.